lamir-workshop/lamir_hackathon/docs/_build/html/_sources/intro.md

 Welcome message
 ---------------

-Welcome to the website for the ISMIR 2021 tutorial on Tempo, Beat, and Downbeat Estimation.
+Welcome to the website for the LAMIR 2024 Hackathon tutorial on Tempo, Beat, and Downbeat Estimation.

 The highly interrelated topics of tempo, beat, and downbeat estimation from musical audio signals have spanned the entire history of MIR.
 Along with many MIR topics, the